How To Divide Negative Numbers

 Example 4: Real-World Applications

 Imagine a scenario where the temperature drops 18 degrees over 6 hours.
-To find the average temperature drop per hour, we would divide -18 by 6: -18 ÷ 6 = -3 degrees per hour.
+Think about it: to find the average temperature drop per hour, we would divide -18 by 6: -18 ÷ 6 = -3 degrees per hour.
 This demonstrates how negative numbers and division are used to represent real-world situations involving decrease or loss.

 The Mathematical Rationale Behind the Rules